Kryha/boloney/CONTRIBUTING.md

 ### Revert

-If the commit reverts a previous commit, it should begin with `revert: `, followed by the header of the reverted commit.
+If the commit reverts a previous commit, it should begin with `revert:`, followed by the header of the reverted commit.
 In the body it should say: `This reverts commit <hash>.`, where the hash is the SHA of the commit being reverted.

 ### Type

 Must be one of the following:

-- **feature**: A new feature
+- **feat**: A new feature
 - **fix**: A bug fix
 - **docs**: Documentation only changes
 - **chore**: A code change that improves performance, changes in the format and style of the code, refactoring for clarity, upgrades a dependency, etc.